MegumiSharp/Python-Finance-Manager/docs/Application_Documentation/documentation.md

 Here is the documentation for the project, which delves into my approach to using customtkinter and explains how the various parts of the program work.
 The project is intended as a learning and organizational exercise rather than as a production-ready application.

+One of the most important elements in the program is the grid system—the internal layout system used by Tkinter and adopted by CustomTkinter to position elements within the window.
+This is one of the most critical aspects to understand, as it effectively defines the structure of the window and the GUI.
+For a deeper explanation of how it works and how to manage it, refer to this [section](/docs/Application_Documentation/the_grid_layout.md).

 **File Tree:**
 ```
 (project root)